• Home

 try:

-= __import__(module_name)
+module = __import__(module_name)

-module = getattr(module, algorithm)
+algorithm_func = getattr(module, algorithm)

-algorithm_func except (ImportError, AttributeError):
+except (ImportError, AttributeError):

 raise ValueError(f"Could not import {algorithm} from {file_path}")

-= f"{algorithm_func.__name__}({array})"
+stmt = f"{algorithm_func.__name__}({array})"

-stmt = repeat(
+times = repeat(

-times =f"from {module_name} import {algorithm}",
+setup=f"from {module_name} import {algorithm}",

-)return min(times), max(times), sum(times) / len(times)
+return min(times), max(times), sum(times) / len(times)

-function serves as the command-line interface for configuring benchmarking experiments.
+The bosco function serves as the command-line interface for configuring benchmarking experiments.
 By specifying parameters like the starting size and number of doubles, users can tailor experiments to their needs.

 def bosco(starting_size: int = typer.Option(100), number_doubles: int = typer.Option(5),